wp-plugins/popup-express/readme.txt

 The pro version of the Popup Express plugin has state of the art software that determines when a user intends on exiting your site and pops a popup at the optimal time to capture the user's attention.
 It doesn't use the back button to pop the popup.
 The strategy of popping a popup when the user hits the back button is not near as effective as popping the popup before the user hits the back button, but has the intention of leaving.

+Popup Express Pro uses two technologies to make your popup pop at the right time.
+First, Popup Express uses a script that tracks the speed of the user's mouse.
+When a speed is detected that indicates the user may be intenting to leave the page, the popup displays.
+Second, Popup Express Pro uses page area detection to determine when a user is about to press the back button, and pops the popup to present your offer.

 ###Upgrade
 <a href="http://www.thinklandingpages.com/landingpage/how-to-get-a-double-digit-increase-in-conversions/">Upgrade to Popup Express Pro</a>